0x444454/mandelbrUlt/README.md

 ### FPGA Utilization

 This is on a Xilinx XC7A50T.
-Notice how we use all 10 (100%) DSP48E1 blocks and only 3% BRAM (as HDMI and calculation buffers), while other FPGA resources are mostly free.
+Notice how we use all 120 (100%) DSP48E1 blocks and only 33% BRAM, while other FPGA resources are mostly free.
-We also use almost all external SRAM for the framebuffer (960x544 = 522240 bytes out of 524288).

 ![screenshots](media/mandelbrUlt-50T_summary.png)